Motor Vehicle Service and Maintenance Technician (Light Vehicle) – Apprenticeship

 Group 7 – Complete systems understanding and repair major components

-on-programme assessment will include employers and Petroc reviewing your progress via summative assessments at gateways 1 and 2.
+On-programme assessment will include employers and Petroc reviewing your progress via summative assessments at gateways 1 and 2.
 These assessments are designed to review your behaviour, knowledge and skills against set criteria.
-The gateway assessments at the end of each year will consist of knowledge exams, and practical skills assessment.
-You will also attend an end point skills assessment during the end phase.
+The gateway assessments at the end of each year will consist of knowledge exams, and practical skills assessments.
+You will also attend an end-point skills assessment during the end phase.

 Additional mandatory requirements: